Health Technology Building (HT), Room 120

 Nursing AAS Degree

 Minimum 90 credits.
 Additionally, students must complete the 45 prerequisite credits prior to entry in program.
 Students must also meet Associate Degree Comprehensive Requirements and Associate of Applied Science Requirements.
 Students must complete a total of sixteen credits of General Education.
 Some courses specified within the program may be used as General Education.
+In addition to required courses in the program of study, students must satisfy MTH 65 competency.
 Students should consult with program advisors for course planning.

 Nursing Degree Credit Summary